Joe Ayoob: Personal

 Ayoob describes his ethnicity as Lebanese and Mexican.
 His parents are Joe and Marie Ayoob.
 His father attended Clemson on a basketball scholarship.

 In late February and early March 2012, a viral video spread across the web featuring Ayoob throwing a paper airplane designed by John M. Collins, across an entire air hangar, breaking the world record for the longest flight with a paper airplane, at a distance of 226 feet, 10 inches (≈69.14m).
+The record was since surpassed by Kim Kyu Tae in 2022.